Brothers in Arms

 The Mystic Knight of Earth attacked and then everything went so fast that Angus later swore to Dagda that Rohan must have pulled some kind of magic trick on him.
 His sword connected with the wooden shield and Rohan copied his movement from before, forcing the weapon to the side.
 Then he moved forward and brought one of his legs behind Angus’, tripping his friend with only a little shove.
 When the dark haired man hit the ground, the sword flew from his hand and out of reach, giving Rohan just enough time to retrieve his own.
 He approached his fallen friend and put the tip of the blade a few inches above his chest, finally claiming his victory.

 “You give up?”
 Rohan’s voice was steady, but also clearly conveyed his concern.
-He had never had such a fierce battle with his best friend and now he was unsure about how Angus would take his defeat.
-And if he was being honest, Rohan was exhausted and he just hoped that there wouldn’t be another attack.
-But to his relief he found that Angus didn’t want to continue, either.
+He had never had such a fierce battle with his best friend before and now he was unsure about how Angus would take his defeat.
+Also, if he was being honest, Rohan was exhausted and he just hoped that there wouldn’t be another attack.
+To his relief he found that Angus didn’t want to continue, either.

 “For today.
 But believe me, I’ll try again,” he laughed while extending his hand for Rohan to help him up.